CELtd/mechafil-server/README.md

 poetry run uvicorn services.api.main:app --reload --host 0.0.0.0 --port 8000
 ```

-Refresh the cache whenever you need new data:
+Refresh the cache whenever you need new data.
+Locally you can point the updater at any writable directory (e.g. `./shared-cache`) so you don't need a Docker volume:

 ```
+USE_SHARED_CACHE=true \
+SHARED_CACHE_DIR=./shared-cache \
-poetry run cache-updater --once
+poetry run python -m services.cache_updater.main --once
 ```

+Once populated, the API reads the snapshot from `SHARED_CACHE_DIR` at startup—restart the service whenever you want it to pick up freshly written data.

 The server will start on `http://localhost:8000`.